Colorectal cancer: Field defects

 Longitudinally opened freshly resected colon segment showing a cancer and four polyps.
 Plus a schematic diagram indicating a likely field defect (a region of tissue that precedes and predisposes to the development of cancer) in this colon segment.
 The diagram indicates sub-clones and sub-sub-clones that were precursors to the tumors.

-The term "field cancerization" was first used in 1953 to describe an area or "field" of epithelium that has been preconditioned (by what were largely unknown processes at the time) to predispose it towards the development of cancer.
+The term "field cancerization" was first used in 1953 to describe an area or "field" of epithelium that had been preconditioned (by largely unknown processes at the time) to predispose it toward the development of cancer.
 Since then, the terms "field cancerization", "field carcinogenesis", "field defect", and "field effect" have been used to describe pre-malignant or pre-neoplastic tissue in which new cancers are likely to arise.

 Field defects are important in the progression of colon cancer.

 However, as pointed out by Rubin, "The vast majority of studies in cancer research has been done on well-defined tumors in vivo, or on discrete neoplastic foci in vitro.
 Yet there is evidence that more than 80% of the somatic mutations found in mutator phenotype human colorectal tumors occur before the onset of terminal clonal expansion."
 Similarly, Vogelstein et al. pointed out that more than half of somatic mutations identified in tumors occurred in a pre-neoplastic phase (in a field defect), during growth of apparently normal cells.
 Likewise, epigenetic alterations present in tumors may have occurred in pre-neoplastic field defects.

-An expanded view of field effect has been termed "etiologic field effect", which encompasses not only molecular and pathologic changes in pre-neoplastic cells but also influences of exogenous environmental factors and molecular changes in the local microenvironment on neoplastic evolution from tumor initiation to death.
+An expanded view of field effect has been termed "etiologic field effect", which encompasses not only molecular and pathologic changes in pre-neoplastic cells but also the influence of exogenous environmental factors and molecular changes in the local microenvironment on neoplastic evolution from tumor initiation to death.

 Epigenetics

 As described by Vogelstein et al., an average cancer of the colon has only 1 or 2 oncogene mutations and 1 to 5 tumor suppressor mutations (together designated "driver mutations"), with about 60 further "passenger" mutations.
-The oncogenes and tumor suppressor genes are well studied and are described above under Pathogenesis.
+The oncogenes and tumor suppressor genes are well-studied and described above under Pathogenesis.